puppetlabs/puppetlabs-docker_platform/README.md

 ~~~
 class {'docker':
   tcp_bind     => 'tcp://127.0.0.1:4243',
   socket_bind  => 'unix:///var/run/docker.sock',
   version      => '0.5.5',
   dns          => '8.8.8.8',
   docker_users => [ 'user1', 'user2' ],
 }
 ~~~

-This example installs Docker version 0.5.5, binds the Docker daemon to a Unix socket and a tcp socket, provides the daemon with a dns server, and adds a set of two users to the Docker group.
+This example installs Docker version 0.5.5, binds the Docker daemon to a Unix socket and a tcp socket, provides the daemon with a dns server, and adds two users to the Docker group.

 ### Images